 Premature babies are born before their bodies and organ systems have completely matured.
-These babies may be small.
-They may weigh less than 5 pounds, 8 ounces.
+These babies are smaller than they would have been if they were born at full term.
 They may need help breathing, eating, fighting infection, and staying warm.
-Very premature babies, those born before 28 weeks, are at the greatest risk for problems.
-Their organs and body systems may not be ready for life outside the mother’s womb.
+Extremely premature babies, those born before 28 weeks, are at the greatest risk for problems.
+Their organs and body systems may not be ready for life outside the mother’s uterus.
 And they may be too immature to function well.

 Some of the problems premature babies may have include:

 Premature babies can have long-term health problems as well.
-Generally, the more premature the baby, the more serious and long-lasting are the health problems.
+Generally, the more premature the baby, the more serious and long-lasting the health problems may be.

 More babies are surviving even though they are born early and are very small.
-It is best to prevent preterm labor if possible.
+But it is best to prevent preterm labor if possible.